-Today May 28, 2021, during a routine reverse search of the term “MauiKit,” we came across a rather surprising finding, a Xamarin Technical Partner, UXDivers, had recently started to use a previously registered but unused domain, mauikit.com.
-Once again, we find ourselves in a rather unfortunate situation as we’re facing very similar circumstances as last year with Xamarin itself.
+Today, May 28, 2021, during a routine reverse search of the term “MauiKit,” we came across a somewhat surprising finding: a Xamarin Technical Partner, UXDivers, had recently started to use a previously registered but unused domain, mauikit.com.
+Once again, we find ourselves in a rather unfortunate situation as we’re facing circumstances similar to last year with Xamarin.

-As per the ICANN lookup website, the domain mauikit.com was created on the 21st of May 2020.
-Coincidentally, this is exactly the month when last year Xamarin (a Microsoft subsidiary) decided to rebrand their UI framework “Xamarin.Forms” to “MAUI,” to be specific, it was registered two days after we raised this problem with Xamarin at their GitHub repository.
+As per the ICANN lookup website, mauikit.com was created on May 21, 2020.
+Coincidentally, this is precisely the month when last year Xamarin (a Microsoft subsidiary) decided to rebrand their UI framework “Xamarin.Forms” to “MAUI,” to be specific, it was registered two days after we raised this problem with Xamarin at their GitHub repository.

 However, this avoidable situation seems to go even further as the product displayed in the domain mauikit.com is a UXDivers product called Grial Kit; this product already had a website at https://grialkit.com/.
 It is, therefore, with good reason that we believe that this is an effort to capitalize on the traffic that mauikit.org, our website, receives to steer developers away from our framework.
 UXDivers’ actions seem deliberate as the content of the domain mauikit.com is almost identical to that of grialkit.com.